Lungelo-cloud/Lungelo-cloud/README.md

 - 👋 Hi, I’m @Lungelo-cloud
-- 👀 I’m interested in Data Science & Blockchain
+- 👀 I’m interested in Data Science, Machine Learning, AI & Blockchain.
-- 🌱 I’m currently learning Stochastic Modelling & Data Science
+- 🌱 I’m currently learning Stochastic Modelling, Stochastic Control & AI.
 - 💞️ I’m looking to collaborate on Data Science projects
-- 📫 How to reach me mambaamasiko@gmail.com
+- 📫 How to reach me lungelomambaa@gmail.com

 <!---
 Lungelo-cloud/Lungelo-cloud is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.